Iran will defend itself against any aggression, says foreign minister

 In Tehran, President Hassan Rouhani floated the idea of holding a referendum over Iran's nuclear programme, Iranian media reported.

-A referendum over the programme could give Iran's leaders space to manoeuvre and a chance to resolve the stand-off with the United States.
+A referendum on the programme could give Iran's leaders space to manoeuvre and a chance to resolve the stand-off with the United States.

 Top Iranian leaders have said they are not seeking war with the United States and officials speaking to Reuters from Tehran last week said that despite the sharpened rhetoric with Washington, authorities are trying to avoid open conflict.